-Indonesian Muslims protest French’s defend over cartoon
+Indonesian Muslims protest France’s defense of cartoon

-JAKARTA, Indonesia (AP) — Indonesian Muslims marched to the heavily guarded France Embassy in Indonesia’s capital on Monday to protest France’s president and his staunch support of secular laws that deem caricatures depicting the Prophet Muhammad as protected speech.
+JAKARTA, Indonesia (AP) — Indonesian Muslims marched to the heavily guarded French Embassy in Indonesia’s capital on Monday to protest France’s president and his staunch support of secular laws that deem caricatures depicting the Prophet Muhammad as protected speech.

 Waving white flags bearing the Islamic declaration of faith, more than 2,000 demonstrators, many wearing white Islamic robes, filled a major thoroughfare in downtown Jakarta.
 Authorities blocked streets leading to the embassy where more than 1,000 police and soldiers were deployed in and around the building barricaded with razor wire.

 The protesters chanted “God is Great” and “Boycott French products” as they marched.
-Their banners and placards slammed French President Emmanuel Macron, and some protesters stomped on Macron posters in the blocked streets.
+Their banners and placards slammed French President Emmanuel Macron, and some protesters stomped on Macron posters in the blocked streets, while others voiced their anger by burning portraits of Macron.

 Smaller protests also occurred in other Indonesian cities, including in Surabaya, Makassar, Medan and Bandung.

-On Saturday, Indonesian President Joko Widodo strongly condemned terrorist attacks in Paris and Nice as well as remarks by French President Emmanuel Macron that were deemed offensive toward Islam and Muslims.
+On Saturday, Indonesian President Joko Widodo strongly condemned terrorist attacks in Paris and Nice as well as remarks by Macron that were deemed offensive toward Islam and Muslims.

 At a national memorial for a teacher who was beheaded near Paris last month, Macron said the teacher “was the victim of a conspiracy of stupidity, hate, lies … hate of the other … hate of what we profoundly are.”